Something for Nothing

 News and information provided by others

 It's a good idea to include as much useful information from other trusted sources as you can.
-Plenty of organisations provide Newsfeeds which can be incorporated into web pages (though they may not be advertised much and can be difficult to track down).
+Some organisations provide Newsfeeds which can be incorporated into web pages (though they may not be advertised much and can be difficult to track down).
 Newsfeeds can make your website more useful, as well as making it more dynamic, without you having to do any updating yourself.
-This site's right-hand column contains a couple of newsfeeds.
+This site's right-hand column contains an example of a newsfeed.

 For the local community at large, it is possible to include things like local / regional news headlines and weather reports directly on your own web pages.
 Alternatively, you might feature a Twitter feed.

-At best, you will find it possible to include relevant news from your national / regional denominational organisation (e.g. Diocese), plus news from your favoured development agency (if your favoured organisation still supports one - most have disappeared or are no longer updated).
+At best, you will find it possible to include relevant news and prayer updates from your national / regional denominational organisation , plus news from your favoured development agency.
+And at worst... see the "bad news" section below.

 Adding feeds to your website may need some modest technical skill, but a suitable Content Management System can make it easy.